arget13/arget13.github.io/_posts/2023-03-23-taking-a-leak.md

   // [...]
 }
 ```
-In case there was a newline, the string is copied to the buffer till its last newline and then, if the string cointained at least one newline, the buffer is flushed through `_IO_OVERFLOW()`.
+The string is copied to the buffer till its last newline and then, if the string cointained at least one newline, the buffer is flushed through `_IO_OVERFLOW()`, which takes us to

-`_IO_OVERFLOW()` takes us here.
 ```c
 int
 _IO_new_file_overflow (FILE *f, int ch)